xerolinux/XeroWiki/docs/distro.md

 ## GUI Package Managers

 Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
-Through the provided toolkit, you can select from **Octopi**, **PacSeekTUI**, or **Bauh**.
+Through the provided toolkit, you can select from **Octopi**, or **Bauh**.
 That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
 But, as always, the final decision is yours.

 ## Hybrid/Dual GPUs